Datarunt/Vendor_Delivery_Risk/README.md

 **How to read this:** precision is the share of HIGH-flagged commits that turned out to be HIGH.
 In every run above it is *below* the overall share of HIGH outcomes, so a HIGH flag does not currently identify riskier commits than an average commit.
 The first run's 3-class accuracy is not comparable with the later 2-class runs (MED was removed from the risk labels).
 Until this improves, the labels should not be used to prioritize vendors.

+In the first two runs the model flagged about 70% of commits HIGH while roughly 40-44% were actually HIGH, so accuracy alone can look similar across very different inputs.
+Compare precision against the share of rows actually HIGH, not just accuracy, when judging a change.

 ---

+## Troubleshooting

+**Forecast Accuracy shows N/A.** The accuracy backtest holds out the last *N* days (the Forecast Window) of Actual Delivery Date, and N/A means nothing could be compared.
+Common causes:

+- **The Actual Delivery Date column contains dates beyond the real receipts**, such as scheduled delivery dates.
+The latest date sets the holdout window, so one date months in the future moves the window past all your data.
+Map a true receipt-date column instead.
+- **The holdout materials have fewer than 5 earlier rows**, so no forecast could be built for them.
+- **The Forecast Window is very short and few deliveries fall inside it.** A longer window holds out more rows.

+**A commit is missing from the output.** Commits with no matching forecast are dropped.
+This happens when the material has no Material + Vendor pair with 5 or more historical rows, when the material numbers don't match after cleaning, or when the commit date is outside the forecast window.

+**Assigned Buyer is UNKNOWN.** Either neither Vendor Code nor Vendor Name was ticked in Current Commits, or the code/name in the commit file doesn't match the Owner Matrix.

+---

 ## Known Limitations

 **Modeling**
 - The model forecasts delivery **quantity**.
 Nothing in it predicts whether a delivery arrives by the commit date, but `performance_check.py` scores quantity received by the commit date, so timing affects the scoring and not the prediction.
 - The vendor performance feature is a per-vendor average, and each model is trained on a single Material + Vendor pair, so it is the same value on every training row and carries no signal.
-OTD rows do not get an `Avg Days Late` value at all.
 - The delivery description score is the lateness of the same delivery whose quantity is being predicted, not earlier history, and it is replaced by the average at forecast time.
 - `sigma` is measured on the training data, so it underestimates true forecast error, and it is the same for every day of the window.
 A walk-forward (out-of-sample) sigma is planned.
 - Tree models cannot extrapolate the date trend beyond the training range.
-- A vendor needs at least 5 historical rows per Material + Vendor pair; otherwise it is skipped with no message.
+- A Material + Vendor pair needs at least 5 historical rows; otherwise it is skipped with no message.
 - The model is retrained on every run (and again for the accuracy backtest).
 No model file is saved.

 **Risk engine**